WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 Enjoy a Parisian picnic on the Canal Saint-Martin

-While walking northwest from Place de la République, you’ll encounter the Canal Saint-Martin, a former source of drinking water for Parisians that has since become a trendy part of the neighbourhood.
+While walking northwest from Place de la République, you’ll encounter the Canal Saint-Martin, a former source of drinking water for Parisians that has since become a trendy part of the neighbourhood to see.
 When the weather is pleasant, the banks are brimming with residents picnicking on baguettes, the perennially popular pistachio escargot pastries (named for their snail-like, pain-aux-raisin-style shape) from nearby Du Pain et des Idées, or perhaps cheese from La Crèmerie.
 Lavadenz notes that while “it’s not really a secret” to residents, an insider’s tip is to head over to Le Verre Volé, a wine shop and bar barely a block from the canal known for its selection of natural wines, for a bottle to enjoy on a sunny afternoon.

 Soak up art and culture at Le Point Ephémère